 - Hit Portugal's best beaches in the stunning Western Algarve

-Day 1: Arrive in Lisbon & Culinary Excursion
+Day 1: Arrive in Lisbon, Foodie Walking Tour

 Welcome to Portugal!
 Upon your arrival in Lisbon, you will be met by a driver who will transfer you from the airport to your hotel.
 Take some time to rest before you start exploring this incredible city.

-Next, you will proceed to the charismatic Alfama district, home of traditional Fado music, with twisting streets that wind up to an imposing castle on one of the city's highest hills.
-With whitewashed houses, flower-laden balconies, and red-tiles roofs, Alfama is a perfect mix of historical landmarks and charming residences.
+Next, you will proceed to the charismatic Alfama district, home of traditional fado music, with twisting streets that wind up to an imposing castle on one of the city's highest hills.
+With whitewashed houses, flower-laden balconies, and red-tiled roofs, Alfama is a perfect mix of historical landmarks and charming residences.
 You will also discover one of the most important squares in the city and the famous Liberdade Avenue.
-Make sure to taste the delicious and sweet Pastel de Belem, a delicious pastry found here.
+Make sure to taste the delicious and sweet pastel de Belém, a delicious pastry found here.

 Your next stop is the Cabo da Roca, the westernmost point of not only Portugal but all of mainland Europe.
 Enjoy the gorgeous views across the Atlantic Ocean as waves crash onto the shore.
 As you head back to Lisbon, you'll visit the fishing harbor and tourist center of Cascais, the former summer residence of the Portuguese royal family, and nowadays an excellent spot for surfing.
 You'll also be able to visit the luxury entertainment town of Estoril, known for its casino (the largest in Europe) and beautiful gardens.

-After breakfast this morning, you'll set out for Porto, stopping halfway in beautiful Coimbra, where you'll enjoy lunch and some sightseeing.
+After breakfast this morning, your driver will pick you up for the three-hour transfer to Porto, stopping halfway in beautiful Coimbra to enjoy lunch and some sightseeing.

-Upon your arrival in Portugal's second-largest city, check in to your hotel, then take the remainder of the day to either rest or explore your new neighborhood surroundings.
-There are myriad options in town for dinner, so ask your specialist for a recommendation or two, and be sure to save room to savor a bit of iconic Port wine as a nightcap!
+Upon arriving in Portugal's second-largest city, check in at your hotel, then take the remainder of the day to rest or explore your new neighborhood surroundings.
+There are myriad options in town for dinner, so ask your specialist for a recommendation or two, and be sure to save room to savor a bit of iconic port wine as a nightcap!

 Chat with a local specialist who can help organize your trip.

-But that's not all: you'll also visit a small scale canning factory, which produces gourmet-quality tinned fishes.
-What makes this purveyor unique is its hand-made processing techniques, which have been used here for the last century.
+But that's not all: you'll also visit a small-scale canning factory producing gourmet-quality tinned fish.
+What makes this purveyor unique is its handmade processing techniques, which have been used here for the last century.
 Tinned fish isn't only a delicacy in Portugal; it's a traditional way of life that continues to adapt to the times.

-Day 6: Drive from Porto to Évora - Private Tour
+Day 6: Pick Up Rental Car, Drive to Évora, Private Tour

-This morning, after breakfast at your hotel, you'll get on the road and head to the town of Évora—a driving distance of about three hours.
+This morning, after breakfast at your hotel, you'll pick up your rental car, get on the road, and head to the town of Évora—a driving distance of about three hours.

-After lunch in town, you will begin a private guided tour to discover the most impressive treasures of this UNESCO-listed city (awarded in 1986).
-Your guide will cover Évora's main monuments including those pertaining to the golden age of Portuguese maritime discoveries while answering questions along the way.
-This tour is especially ideal for visitors wishing to get an overview of the city's major events, which have always been linked to the most significant moments of Portugal's history.
+After lunch in town, you'll begin a private guided tour to discover the most impressive treasures of this UNESCO-listed city (awarded in 1986).
+While answering questions along the way, your guide will cover Évora's main monuments, including those pertaining to the golden age of Portuguese maritime discoveries.
+This tour is especially ideal for visitors wishing to get an overview of the city's major events, which have always been linked to the most significant moments in Portugal's history.

 In the evening, you'll have the free time to explore Évora's streets and dining scene on your own.

 Enjoy the slower rhythm here; residents in the Alentejo region are more traditional than in other parts of Portugal, something you'll see reflected in their home-cooked cuisine and beautiful handicrafts.
-Get to know the locals and their cultures today as you visit medieval villages, a cork forest, a winery, and Neolithic monuments.
+Get to know the locals and their cultures today as you visit medieval villages, cork forests, wineries, and Neolithic monuments.
 You'll also tuck into a delectable lunch at a traditional Alentejo cuisine restaurant before you return to Évora for the rest of the day.

-Day 8: Travel from Évora to Lagos and explore the Algarve
+Day 8: Drive to Lagos, Explore the Algarve

-This morning you'll pick up your car rental and will hit the road to Lagos, a spectacular town on the western end of the Algarve Region, situated along Portugal's picturesque southern coast.
+This morning you'll hop into your rental and hit the road on a three-hour drive toward Lagos, a spectacular town on the western end of the Algarve region, situated along Portugal's picturesque southern coast.

-If beaches are high on your list, you'll find a number of dreamy options to choose from offering a variety of services, water-sports, and boat excursions.
+If beaches are high on your list, you'll find many dreamy options to choose from, offering various services, watersports, and boat excursions.
 For example, there's Pinhão Beach, a peaceful cove known for its secluded, picturesque setting.
 Another great spot is the Ponta da Piedade, which features more dramatic sandstone cliffs and bright turquoise water (a range of boat tours depart from here).
-Meanwhile, Praia do Camilo gives way to a memorable view from the top of a staircase whose 200 wooden steps lead to down to a sheltered sandy cove.
+Meanwhile, Praia do Camilo gives way to a memorable view from the top of a staircase whose 200 wooden steps lead down to a sheltered sandy cove.

 It's time to say goodbye to Portugal!
-This morning, you'll make your way to the railway station for your train to Lisbon.
+This morning, you'll drop off your rental car and make your way to the railway station for your train to Lisbon.
 When you arrive in the capital, you'll transfer to the airport for your departure.
 Safe travels!